COVID-19 pandemic in Texas: Timeline

-The initial origin of community spread in Texas remains unclear, but numerous anecdotal accounts by those later confirmed have included onset dates as early as December 28 in Point Venture, and retrospective analyses have found unexplained statistical increases in deaths during this time.
+The initial origin of community spread in Texas remains unclear, but numerous anecdotal accounts by those later confirmed have included onset dates as early as December 28, 2019, in Point Venture, and retrospective analyses have found unexplained statistical increases in deaths during this time.
 Testing capacity across the state remained extremely limited until after the first recorded cases were announced.

-Research from Austin Public Health conducted in May found 68 COVID-19 patients in Central Texas who began reporting symptoms dating back to around the beginning of March.
-On March 2, San Antonio Mayor Nirenberg issued a public health emergency after an individual positive for the virus is mistakenly released from quarantine at JBSA–Lackland.
+Research from Austin Public Health conducted in May 2020 found 68 COVID-19 patients in Central Texas who began reporting symptoms dating back to around the beginning of March.
+On March 2, San Antonio Mayor Nirenberg issued a public health emergency after an individual positive for the virus was mistakenly released from quarantine at JBSA–Lackland.
 Two days later, the Texas Department of State Health Services (DSHS) reported a presumptive positive test result for COVID-19 from a resident of Fort Bend County in the Houston area.
 A man in his 70s was the first known positive case of the disease in Texas outside of those evacuated from Wuhan and the Diamond Princess cruise ship.
 The patient had recently traveled to Egypt and was hospitalized.
-DSHS commissioner John Hellerstedt called the confirmation a "significant development" but indicated that "the immediate risk to most Texans is low."

 On March 5, at least eight cumulative cases, including both positive and presumptive positive cases, were identified in the Houston area.
-The cases involved individuals in the counties of Fort Bend and Harris counties.
 All individuals with confirmed cases were part of a group that traveled to Egypt in February, including the first confirmed case in Fort Bend County.
 The travel group rode aboard the Nile River cruise ship MS A'sara.
-Additional individuals are also investigated as possible carriers in the Houston area in connection with the Egypt trip.
+Additional individuals were also investigated as possible carriers in the Houston area in connection with the Egypt trip.
 The state announced six public health laboratories within its Laboratory Response Network capable of testing for COVID-19.

 On March 8, JBSA–Lackland received approximately 100 evacuees from the cruise ship Grand Princess following a localized outbreak on board.
 Rice University became the first university in the state to enact significant cancellations, suspending in-person classes and undergraduate labs during the week in response to an employee testing positive in connection with the viral cluster that traveled to Egypt.
 The next day, the cumulative number of confirmed cases in Texas reported by the DSHS surpassed 10.
 That same day, a resident in his 30s of Frisco, a suburb of Dallas in Collin County, received a presumptive positive test for the virus, having recently traveled to Silicon Valley in California.
 He was the first case identified in the Dallas–Fort Worth metropolitan area.
-His wife and 3-year-old child later contracted the disease, with the latter among the youngest confirmed to have the virus in the U.S.